jasonzissman/TimeMe.js/README.md

 <h3>How do I use TimeMe.js?</h3>

 First, obtain a copy of timeme.js.
-You can get both by installing TimeMe.js via Bower: <br/><br/>
+You can do so by installing TimeMe.js via Bower: <br/><br/>
 <div class="code-block"><pre><code>bower install timeme.js</pre></code></div><br/>
 Then, simply include the following lines of code in your page's head element: <br/><br/>
 <div class="code-block"><pre><code>&lt;script src="timeme.js"&gt;&lt;/script&gt;